DOI-ONRR/doi-extractives-data/_how-it-works/tribal-production.md

 BLM holds responsibility for inspections and operations-related enforcement, including the disposal of mine waste.

 When production does occur, BLM notifies BIA and ONRR.
 ONRR begins to collect and monitor production data, provide that data to BLM, and collect payments from the operator.
 As production continues, BIA collects, accounts for, and deposits royalties and rentals from the operator.
 ONRR will distribute revenues accordingly.
-You can read more about revenue collection and distribution here (link TK to be added when addition is complete).
-You can also [learn about how production and revenues are verified here](https://useiti.doi.gov/how-it-works/audits-and-assurances/).
+You can read more about [revenue collection and distribution here]({{ site.baseurl }}/how-it-works/tribal-revenue/).

 Any changes to the lease or operations is shared amongst the three organizations.
 An order to cease production can be initiated by BLM or requested by BIA or ONRR.
 A lease may be cancelled by BIA, coordinating with BLM and ONRR.
 ONRR can also request that a lease be cancelled.
 BLM (for operations) or ONRR (for royalty or bankruptcy) notifies BIA if it is necessary to call an operator’s lease bond.

 When decommissioning and reclamation occurs, BLM monitors the lease holder’s actions for reclamation plan compliance.
 Before final acceptance of the reclamation, BIA can jointly inspect the area with BLM.

 A mineral trust owner may wish to assume the operation or ownership of a mine.
 If they do, BLM provides a recommendation and advice on the condition of the well, estimated remaining production, the final cost of abandonment and reclamation, and a final value to the trust owner.
 ONRR provides BIA with the current account of the operator’s payments.
-Additionally, should there be a change in trust status, BIA notifies ONRR of new fractional interests (link TK to be added to laws and regulations page when addition is complete) or other changes.
+Additionally, should there be a change in trust status, [BIA notifies ONRR of new fractional interests or other changes]({{ site.baseurl }}/how-it-works/tribal-ownership-governance/).

 ### Coal